sulis-hpc/sulis-hpc.github.io/appnotes/castep.markdown

 export MKL_CBWR=COMPATIBLE
 ```

-In testing, use of MKL over OpenBLAS resulted in a 5-10% uplift in performance.
+In testing, use of MKL over OpenBLAS resulted in a 5-10% uplift in performance over OpenBLAS when running CASTEP benchmarks.
 Newer versions of MKL do not support this override.

 We intend to make the EasyBuild `gomkl` toolchain available in future to make this process simpler.